sematext/docs/docs/tags/index.md

 `env: staging`<br>
 `env: development` <br>

 These tags can be used to indicate the environment in which a your services are running, such as `development`, `staging`, or `production`.
-This will ensure that services are not accidentally modified in a production environment and helps you distinguish between what is running in the production environment and the need to take immediate action when there is an outage.
+This helps you distinguish between what is running in the production environment and the need to take immediate action when there is an outage.

 ### Defining you own tags
 It is not recommended to use the names from our [Common Schema](./common-schema) for your own [Custom Tags](./custom-tags).
 Read more about defining tags on the [Custom Tags](./custom-tags) page.